Engee documentation

 Notebook

-Semi-natural modelling on RITM (Gate valve control via Modbus)
+Semi-natural simulation on KPM RHYTHM (Valve control via Modbus)

 Introduction

-The model of this example is test_SUI.engee.
-The control object is an electrically operated pipeline gate valve, which is enclosed in an activatable subsystem Valve.
-The activation signal enable is equal to one in the presence of voltage in the supply circuit of the gate valve (signal VoltageOK), correct phasing of the supply voltage (signal PhaseOK) and absence of the control signal to stop the gate valve.
-Input signals for the subsystem are signals for opening open and closing close of the gate valve.
-Simultaneous supply of these signals blocks the change of the gate valve position.
-To provide signals for opening/closing it is also necessary to have power supply in the control circuits.
-The power supply check signal is simulated by the CO_OK and CC_OK blocks respectively.
+The model of this example - test_SUI.engee.
+The control object is an electrically operated pipeline gate valve, which is enclosed in an activated subsystem.
+Valve.
+Activation signal enable it is equal to one if there is a voltage in the gate valve supply circuit (signal VoltageOK), correct phasing of the supply voltage (signal PhaseOK) and the absence of a control signal to stop the valve.
+Input signals for the subsystem - opening signals open and closure close latches.
+The simultaneous supply of these signals blocks a change in the position of the valve.
+Power supply in the control circuits is also required to provide opening/closing signals.
+The power check signal is simulated by the units CO_OK and CC_OK accordingly.

-The example model implements two modes of operation - gate valve testing by simulation in Engee and hard real-time operation on CPM RITM.
-The variable mode is responsible for switching between the modes.
-In case of mode = 1 the signals for opening/closing of the gate valve come from the blocks Test_open and Test_close, the signal for stopping - from the variable stop, and in case of mode = 0 the control signals come from the peripheral blocks Modbus TCP.
-The variable stop is equal to "0" by default.
-The mode and stop variables are set in the callbacks, function PreLoadFunc.
+The example model implements two modes of operation - valve testing by simulation in Engee and operation on KPM RHYTHM in hard real-time mode.
+The variable is responsible for switching between modes mode.
+In the case mode = 1 the signals for opening/closing the gate valve come from the blocks Test_open and Test_close, the stop signal is from a variable stop, and when mode = 0 The control signals come from the peripheral units Modbus TCP.
+Variable stop the default value is "0".
+The mode and stop variables are set in the callbacks, the function PreLoadFunc.

-At the output of the gate valve subsystem the signals are taken and output via Modbus TCP:
+At the output of the subsystem, the gate valves are removed and output via Modbus TCP signals:

-• gate valve status: opened (open) and closed (closed),
+• Valve states: opened (open) and closed (closed),

-• activation of magnetic starters of opening/closing: MPO (MPO is switched on) and МПЗ (MPZ is switched on),
+• switching on the magnetic opening/closing triggers: MPO (MPO is enabled) and МПЗ (MPZ is enabled),

-The signal Valve_position (gate valve position) is also taken at the subsystem output, but is not output via Modbus TCP.
+The signal Valve_position (gate valve position) is also captured at the subsystem output, but is not output via Modbus TCP.

-• Modbus TCP Setup - for setting up the connection with the server,
+• Modbus TCP Setup - to configure the connection to the server,

 • Modbus Read Coil Status - for reading flag registers,